 Insurance accepted: Cigna, Aetna, BCBS of NC, and United Healthcare/Optum/UMR.

-I am unable to serve individuals who are Medicaid--eligible due to a professional conflict.
+I am unable to serve Medicaid due to a professional conflict.